 5. Hit the clubSince this is the city where the players play, plenty of beer spots and “clubs” have opened in various terminals.
 Jay Z’s 40/40 Club can be found in Concourse D -- there’s no cover charge, and it’s more of a shiny sports bar, so don’t worry if you’re not fully dressed -- or stop by the Blue Moon Brewhouse in Concourse E if you aren’t as worried about impressing your bae.

 6. Have as much as you can (safely) drink and snack on for $50Day passes to the airlines’ first-class lounges are a surprisingly unknown pay-to-play perk.
 For the price of a few rounds and sandwich, you can get all-access to drinks, snacks, and a chill vibe away from the screaming kids and people eating weird, homemade-food.
 Being a Delta hub, you’re tripping over Sky Clubs at every turn, but a handful of other airlines have 'em too.

-You can usually get at least six 50ml (formerly “airplane”) bottles of liquor into your allowed one quart plastic bag, but full disclosure, it is a federal violation to consume any booze on board that hasn’t been poured by a “certificate holder,” aka your flight attendant.
+7. Mix your own cocktail?You can usually get at least six 50ml (formerly “airplane”) bottles of liquor into your allowed one quart plastic bag, but full disclosure, it is a federal violation to consume any booze on board that hasn’t been poured by a “certificate holder,” aka your flight attendant.
 Of course, we’re not advocating any outlaw behavior, but for entertainment purposes, here are some tight in-flight craft cocktail recipes.